March 8, 2021

 To help your team quickly understand business acumen, create an online course for your team that will include the key industries of your business targets, factors driving those industries, as well as different departments, systems, and processes that will help your team understand your clients’ businesses better.

 As a salesperson – we all know how to prospect.
 But, it is critical to developing an effective, strategic approach in identifying prospects that best fit your ideal customer profile and knowing exactly what pain points to target so that they feel as though your salespeople understand their day-to-day problems.
-While it’s equally important to nurture existing customers, strategically bringing new valuable prospects into the business will help build out your sales pipeline and eventually will generate a desired level of revenue.
+While it’s equally important to nurture existing customers, strategically bringing new valuable prospects into the business will help build out your sales pipeline and eventually will generate the desired level of revenue.

 One of the best ways to find prospective customers strategically is to ask for referrals from existing connections and determine businesses that would best benefit from your product or service.
 This is a simple way to gain social proof and cut back on time chasing uninterested prospects, as your customer has already helped you qualify them.

 In the off chance that your customers would prefer not to give you a referral, for whatever reason, your salespeople can instead create case studies, industry trend reports, testimonials, or webinars that they can then ask their clients to share with their affiliated networks.
 Sales reporting is key to your business success and it can result in the desired affiliated networks.
 This way, your clients are already establishing your credibility without outright referring.
 And relevant customers from their networks will reach out to you for similar pain points.

 To guide your team in refining their prospecting process and developing strategic prospecting, you can leverage free microlearning platforms and create courses that will discuss sales prospecting techniques through engaging and interactive marketing lessons.